adelewg/graphicsProgramming/README.md

 noise()
-noise is from 0 to 1 and thats why we have to map it to an appropriate range. noiseSeed()
+noise is from 0 to 1 and thats why we have to map it to an appropriate range. noiseSeed() noiseDetail() allows you to create more or less detail in the resulting noise.
 Perlin noise allows for a more organic appearance as it produces a naturally ordered sequence of pseudorandom numbers.
 Random doesn’t care about it’s history, it is like throwing the dice every time.

 2D Noise
 We pass two parameters to the noise function

+3D Noise
+We pass three parameters to the noise function.
+Used for 3D terrain generation.